 We operate in an industry in which the slightest error could have large consequences.
 Imagine a small piece of tank equipment failing, it might not cost a lot financially but it could take the tank out of service.
 Every day a tank cannot be utilized results in missed opportunities.
 For months we work with the entire team on large and challenging projects in different countries.
 Seeing those projects being delivered successfully to the client makes me extremely proud.
 On a personal level I am very happy that I keep developing my technical and managerial skills, but also that I am able to work with a highly motivated technical team.

-How has Stratt+ helped you making this career move?
+How did Stratt+ help you make this career move?

 Two years ago HMT was looking for a Russian speaking project manager.
 They asked Stratt+ to search for a suitable candidate and through their network they approached me.
 I would never have applied for a role as a technical project manager myself, but Stratt+ really made me believe in it.
 Laura Schemkes, account manager at Stratt+, explained all the job details and she gave me a strong feeling of certainty.
 She saw opportunities for a match that would be beneficial to both employer and employee.
 The application process was smooth overall.
 In the span of two weeks, including three interviews, I could start my new job!
 All the support Stratt+ gave me during this process meant a lot to me and I even got a cake in my first workweek.
 We still have contact, and a simple thing such as a short WhatsApp message demonstrates the personal attention Stratt+ has for its people.
 It was an unexpected career move, but one I don’t regret.